melborne/maliq/README.md

 ## Thank you

-Thank you to [Satoshi KOJIMA](https://github.com/skoji) for creating Gepub which is a great EPUB generator.
+Thank you to [Satoshi KOJIMA](https://github.com/skoji) for creating [Ggepub](https://github.com/skoji/gepub 'skoji/gepub') which is a great EPUB generator.

-Thank you to [rtomayko (Ryan Tomayko)](https://github.com/rtomayko) for creating RDiscount which is a great markdown parser.
+Thank you to [rtomayko (Ryan Tomayko)](https://github.com/rtomayko) for creating [Rdiscount](https://github.com/rtomayko/rdiscount 'rtomayko/rdiscount') which is a great markdown parser.

 ## Contributing